Yordan Alvarez Preview, Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Mariners pitching staff ranks seventh in MLB.
+- The nine strikeouts per nine innings put together by the Mariners pitching staff ranks ninth in MLB.

-- Mariners pitchers combine to give up 131 home runs (1.1 per game), the sixth-fewest in baseball.
+- Mariners pitchers combine to allow the sixth-fewest home runs in baseball (131 total, 1.1 per game).

-- Miller (7-4) gets the starting nod for the Mariners in his 18th start of the season.
-He's put together a 4.04 ERA in 91 1/3 innings pitched, with 87 strikeouts.

-- In his last time out on Sunday against the Baltimore Orioles, the righty tossed 5 2/3 innings, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.